 Track everything: Since people always carry their phones with them they will automatically carry their loyalty cards with them as well.
 People will no longer forget their cards, meaning that absolutely every visit should be tracked.
-This data can then be used to increase relevancy of offers or help with business planning.
+This data can then be used to increase the relevancy of offers or help with business planning.

 The same ID number: The only difference between a plastic card and a digital one is that in plastic cards the ID is either encoded in a magnetic stripe or 1D barcode while in digital the ID is encoded in a 2D barcode.
 The ID and data stay the same, while only the method of validation changes.
-Additionally, with a Passbook pass, the retailer can update the ID number should there be concern with fraud on the original ID number.
+Additionally, with a Passbook pass, the retailer can update the ID number should there be a concern with fraud on the original ID number.

 Deliver relevant marketing prompts: You can assign location prompts to a pass as ‘relevancy data’.
 This is data is used in order to send a notification to the customer’s lock screen as the customer nears a location associated with the pass.
 These reminders can be used to prompt users about a deal or a nearby store location.

 More information and interactive information: The Passbook pass template provides a retailer with the opportunity to provide various amounts of information on the front and back of the pass.
 This gives the retailer the flexibility to provide more information than they could possibly put on a plastic card.
 They can also update these fields as the customers use the loyalty card.
 This can range from keeping track of loyalty points accumulated, to a field keeping track of visits, or even a field containing the consumer’s previous purchases.